The Gift of Forgiveness

 Forgiveness is the act of letting go of resentment and any desire for revenge.
 It is the mirroring of God's forgiveness of all humanity through His Son, Jesus Christ, our Lord and Savior, who suffered and died for us on the cross.

-As a Christian, forgiveness is motivated by love and grace.
+As a Christian, forgiveness is motivated by love and God's grace.
 It doesn't mean that we forget the offense or the lessons learned from it, nor should we absolve the person of accountability or responsibility; it simply means we no longer harbor any ill-willed feelings toward the individual, nor do we desire for them any harm.

 Forgiveness in the Holy Bible